SumoLogic/terraform-provider-sumologic/website/docs/r/log_search.html.markdown

 - `description` - (Optional) Description of the search.
 - `parent_id` - (Required) The identifier of the folder to create the log search in.
 - `query_string` - (Required) Log query to perform.
-- `query_parameters` - (Optional) Values for search template used in the search query.
+- `query_parameters` - (Optional) Array of objects (LogSearchQueryParameterSyncDefinitionBase).
+Values for search template used in the search query.
     Learn more about the search templates here : https://help.sumologic.com/docs/search/get-started-with-search/build-search/search-templates/
+    Schema for `LogSearchQueryParameterSyncDefinitionBase`
+        - `name` - (Required) The name of the parameter.
+        - `description` - (Optional) A description of the parameter.
+        - `dataType` - (Required) The data type of the parameter.
+Supported values are:
+            1. `NUMBER`
+            2. `STRING`
+            3. `ANY`
+            4. `KEYWORD`
+        - `value` - A value for the parameter.
+Should be compatible with the type set in dataType field.
 - `parsing_mode` - (Optional) Define the parsing mode to scan the JSON format log messages.
 Possible values are:
     `AutoParse` and  `Manual`.
 Default value is `Manual`.